 4) Disputing Errors

-If you find an error on your report, contact the credit bureau.
-They will investigate and have 30 days to respond.
-If they don’t respond, or if you aren’t satisfied with the outcome, you can file a dispute with the Consumer Financial Protection Bureau (CFPB).
-The CFPB is a government organization that helps consumers resolve financial issues.
+If you spot an error on your report, contact the credit bureau immediately and give them 30 days to investigate and respond.
+If they do not or if the outcome doesn’t meet with your approval, consider filing a dispute with the Consumer Financial Protection Bureau (CFPB), an independent government organization dedicated to helping consumers resolve financial matters by calling 1-855-411-2372.
 They can be reached at 1-855-411-2372.

 Also Refer:- 8 Essential Things to Consider Before Taking A Loan